RobRendell/gTove/README.md

 * Zig-zag "straight paths" across the grain of hex grids don't always pass through the hexes a human would choose.
 * Check for any props assigned to anonymous functions, which will cause unnecessary re-rendering. https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md
 * Fog of War elastic rect selection doesn't show up well against rendered grid (since they're the same colour).
-* Settable ownership of minis, so only certain people can manipulate them?
 * Ross was trying to navigate with the browser forward/back buttons.
 * Andrew requests a way to draw a multi-line polygon to select an area to clear fog of war.
 * Would be nicer if revealed minis could be attached to hidden ones, and the Redux actions are automagically translated